-Grade: Advisor:

-40 community service hours.
-Thes se hours are intended to pro igh School are required to complete wide them with the experiences in the r communities in giving and serving.

-Please complete by providing the f ollowing information:

-Name of Business/Organization/Er ntity/Vendor:

-Date of Service:

-Start Time: End Time:

-Tasks/Duties Performed by the stud

-Total Number of Hours Completed

-Total Number of Hours Completed :

-:

-Total Number of Hours Completed Signature and Title of person super : rvising the student:

-Total Number of Hours Completed Signature and Title of person super (please attach business card) If this was a community event, pl : rvising the student: lease attach a photo or co py of the event flier.
+Name of Student: Grade: Advisor: All students at Sacramento New Technolog 40 community service hours.
+These hours community that connect them to the every are intended to pro wide them with the experiences in the Please complete by providing the following g information: Name of Business/Organization/Entity/Ver ndor: Date of Service: Start Time: Tasks/Duties Performed by the student: End Time: Total Number of Hours Completed: Signature and Title of person supervising t he student: (please attach business card) If this was a community event, please at tach a photo or co py of the event flier.
+Student Signature: Parent Signature: Advisor Signature: Date:

-Total Number of Hours Completed Signature and Title of person super (please attach business card) : vising the student: lease attach a photo or co Date:

-\Make a copy of this completed form for your record and submit the original to the school counselor. \\Additional copies of this form can be found on the school website or in the front office.
+\Make a copy of this completed form for your record and submit the original to the school counselor.